giant995/jmplourde.com/content/posts/hello-world.md

 draft: false
 ---

-Welcome on my personnal website!
+Welcome on my personal website!

 I wanted to do this for years, but I always had a good reason (yeah right) to not do it.
 I recently started mentoring sessions with my incredible mentor [Gabriel LeBreton](www.gableroux.com) and one of my first assignment what to build myself a website.
 So here it is!